-- To make it easy to add and delete virus request patterns in the database. - To allow the pattern database to be updated "on the fly," without having to bring down the Proxy Server. - To provide automatic detection of changes in virus patterns and subsequent updating of the pattern database. - To offer effective console-based monitoring. - To minimize the impact on performance.
+- To make it easy to add and delete virus request patterns in the database. - To allow the pattern database to be updated "on the fly", without bringing down the Proxy Server. - To provide automatic detection of changes in virus patterns and subsequent updating of the pattern database. - To offer effective console-based monitoring. - To minimize the impact on performance.